 - Weekly happy hours at our favorite Upper East Side establishments

 - Resident-led wellness activities such as craft night, gardening club, running/biking club and many more each year!

 - End-of-rotation breakfast parties

-- Yankees baseball outing to welcome new interns and introduce them to other residents
+- Central Park picnics, a Yankees Game baseball outing and a Welcome Party for new interns and introduce them to our program, other residents, and NYC

 Living in New York City